sahabpardaz/uncaught-exception-rule/README.md

 @Rule
 public UncaughtExceptionRule rule = new UncaughtExceptionRule();
 ```
-By defining this rule, any uncaugh exception in any thread will cause test failure.
+By defining this rule, any uncaught exception in any thread will cause test failure.
 For example, the first two examples here, both fail if you define this rule.

-But we have another use case for this rule too and that's when you expect to see an specific uncaught exception.
-When you expect it and you want to check it, again you can use this rule:
+But we have another use case for this rule too and that's when you expect to see a specific uncaught exception.
+Because there is a possibility to occur multiple exceptions in multiple concurrent threads you can find that in the
+list of uncaught exceptions, you can use this rule like this:
 ```java
 @Test
 public void testAssertOnUnhandledException() throws InterruptedException {